- People who get tested should stay home until they get their results.

 - tell you if you need to partially or completely close the worksite, and when you can reopen.

-What should I do if a worker develops symptoms of coronavirus (COVID-19) but has not been tested yet?
+What should I do if a worker develops symptoms of COVID-19 but has not been tested yet?

-You do not need to vacate the workplace for cleaning, if one or two workers with symptoms of coronavirus (COVID-19) have been identified.
+You do not need to vacate the workplace for cleaning and disinfection if one or two workers with symptoms that might be COVID-19 have been identified.
 If three or more workers have been identified with symptoms within a five-day period, undertake a to determine what you need to do.

-How do I help DHHS identify and notify close contacts?
+How do I help the Department of Health identify and notify close contacts?

-This information will help DHHS with contact tracing.
+This information will help the Department of Health with contact tracing.

 You only need to identify and notify workplace contacts.
-DHHS will identify all other close contacts (for example, the person’s family and personal close contacts).
+The department will identify all other close contacts (for example, the person’s family and personal close contacts).

 Close contact means:

-- having face-to-face contact, or being within 1.5 metres of a person with coronavirus (COVID-19), for more than 15 minutes; or
+- having face-to-face contact, or being within 1.5 metres of a person with COVID-19, or

-- sharing a closed space for more than two hours during a person’s infectious period.
+- sharing a closed space for more than one hour during a person's infectious period.

 The infectious period is 48 hours before the person’s symptoms start (or if they did not have symptoms, 48 hours before they were tested).

-To notify close contacts, you should call them and explain the need to quarantine for 14 days since their last contact with the person with coronavirus (COVID-19) during their infectious period.
-DHHS will also contact the identified close contacts to explain what they need to do, see if they need any help, and stay in touch throughout their quarantine period.
+To notify close contacts, you should call them and explain the need to quarantine for 14 days since their last contact with the person with COVID-19 during their infectious period.
+The Department of Health will also contact the identified close contacts to explain what they need to do, see if they need any help, and stay in touch throughout their quarantine period.

-You should not disclose the identity of the person with confirmed coronavirus (COVID-19) to other workers unless the person has given you permission to do so.
+You should not disclose the identity of the person with confirmed COVID-19 to other workers unless the person has given you permission to do so.

-What happens if a worker finds out they have tested positive for coronavirus (COVID-19) while at work?
+What happens if a worker finds out they have tested positive for COVID-19 while at work?

 People who have been tested should stay home until they get their results.
-People who do not have symptoms must also isolate after testing unless specifically told otherwise by the Department of Health and Human Services.
+People who do not have symptoms must also isolate after testing unless specifically told otherwise by the Department of Health.

-When can a worker who has tested positive for coronavirus (COVID-19) return to work?
+When can a worker who has tested positive for COVID-19 return to work?

-Anyone who has tested positive for coronavirus (COVID-19) must stay at home until they receive formal clearance after a case clearance interview DHHS.
-DHHS will call them to explain what this means, when they can return to work and answer any questions they may have.
+Anyone who has tested positive for COVID-19 must stay at home until they receive formal clearance to leave isolation after a case clearance interview with the Department of Health.
+The department will call them to explain what this means, when they can return to work and answer any questions they may have.